SHOWREEL

 VENETIAN SNARES AND DANIEL LANOIS - NIGHT GHP133

-This is the earliest public example of my experimentation with sound activated manipulation and AI altering time interpolation.
-I took a collection of abstract images Daniel creates in his meditative way from sampling of his daily environment and run them through my processing rig attached to a series of microphones and algorithms that interpret different frequencies and apply various effects.
-I then recompile and resync the results to the original audio.
-It was done in support of the radical record Daniel Lanois and Venetian Snares produced in 2018.
-Reviewed by Pitchfork here.
+This piece is an early example of Adam CK Vollick’s experimentation with sound‑activated manipulation and AI‑driven time interpolation.
+He assembled a collection of abstract images that Daniel Lanois creates in his meditative routines and processed them through a rig of microphones and algorithms to interpret different frequencies and apply various effects.
+The results were recomposited and re‑synced to the original audio.
+Produced in 2018 in support of the radical record by Daniel Lanois and Venetian Snares, the video drew attention from Pitchfork.

 DANIEL LANOIS REMIXES TINARIWEN IN A ‘72 FLEETWOOD